Gulf of Kutch: Conservation

-The Gulf of Kutch Marine National Park and Sanctuary (MNPS)
+The Gulf of Kutch Marine National Park and Sanctuary

 The Gulf of Kutch Marine National Park and Sanctuary (MNPS) was established in 1980 with the creation of the first marine sanctuary and park in response to a number of notifications received by the state of Gujarat.
 These first installations covered the islands that are located along the coast of Saurashtra with the inter tidal sectors becoming the first National Park areas.
 In recognition of the for their conservation efforts MNPS were classified by the Wildlife Institute of India as a part of the West coast Biotic Province in 1982.

-The area the MNPS covers include 148.92 km^2 of 42 islands and 309 km^2 of inter tidal zone.
-162.89 km^2 is dedicated as National Park area with the remaining classified as sanctuary land.
+The area the MNPS covers include 148.92 km2 of 42 islands and 309 km2 of inter tidal zone.
+162.89 km2 is dedicated as National Park area with the remaining classified as sanctuary land.
 Under the Wild Life Protection Act of 1972 this means that no human intrusion is permitted in the park regions but certain rights may be permitted in sanctuaries such as fishing.
 Initially, the MNPS was established to protect regions with rich ecosystems but since the 1991 Coastal Zone Regulation Notification coral reefs as well as mangroves have been included in this protection.

 Coral Reefs are regions of extreme biodiversity but can also be extremely fragile under certain conditions.
-It has been observed using satellite data that all coral reefs combined have shrunk 43% between 1975 and 1986 with an almost 100 km^2 loss.
+It has been observed using satellite data that all coral reefs combined have shrunk 43% between 1975 and 1986 with an almost 100 km2 loss.
 The reason for this coral damage was due to sediment covering the coral preventing sun light from entering.
-As a result it starved the coral of nutrients leading to death.
+As a result, it starved the coral of nutrients leading to death.
 The main cause of the mud was due to coral dredging by a nearby cement company.
 As a result of these findings bans were placed on coral mining near protected areas, and between 1985 and 1991 coral reefs started to increase in size.
 However, with the growing industry inside the Gulf of Kutch coral reefs are once again declining.

-Mangroves are less protected than coral reefs as only 140 km^2 is under MNPS control out of 665.9 km^2.
+Mangroves are less protected than coral reefs as only 140 km2 is under MNPS control out of 665.9 km2.
 Between 1960 and 1980 mangroves suffered severe destruction regardless of the MNPS.
 This destruction is credited to mass industry building that consequently decreased the amount of freshwater available to the mangroves.
-As a result some mangrove species became endangered such as Rhizophora and Ceriops while at least one went extinct.
+As a result, some mangrove species became endangered such as Rhizophora and Ceriops while at least one went extinct.
 While recently mangrove cover has increased it mostly attributed to districts Jamnagar and Kutch.